labilezhu/istio-insider-en/docs/source/dev-istio/dev-istio-proxy/debug-istio-proxy/debug-istio-proxy.md

 1. The environment is consistent with the official Istio version to avoid version pitfalls.
 Theoretically the generated executable is the same
 2. Built-in tools, easy to use

-> Note: The build-tools-proxy container image list can be found at [https://console.cloud.google.com/gcr/images/istio-testing/global/build-tools-proxy](https://console.cloud.google.com/gcr/images/istio-testing/global/build-tools-proxy) available.
+> Note: The build-tools-proxy container image list can be found at [https://console.cloud.google.com/gcr/images/istio-testing/global/build-tools-proxy](https://console.cloud.google.com/gcr/images/istio-testing/global/build-tools-proxy).
 Please select the image corresponding to the version of istio-proxy you want to compile.
 The method is to use the Filter function in the web page.
 The following only takes release-1.17 as an example.

 ```bash
 # optional